21 Best Vancouver Hikes - A Vancouver Hiking Guide

 If you're looking for one of the best hikes to do in Vancouver, then you have to add Quarry Rock in Deep Cove to your list.
 Located a short drive away from Downtown Vancouver, it's a very easily accessible hike.

 The Quarry Rock hike takes around two hours and is a four-kilometre round trip.
-It's considered an easy trail with minimal elevation of about 100 metres.
+It's considered an easy trail with a minimal elevation of about 100 metres.

-Quarry Rock receives a lot of visitors every day, meaning the trail is well beaten and easy to walk on.
+Quarry Rock receives a lot of visitors every day, meaning the trail is well-beaten and easy to walk on.
 The majority of the path is through woods, opening up towards an impressive viewpoint at the end of the trail.

 Once you reach the end, you will get to enjoy a beautiful view of the water and the surrounding hills.
 It's the perfect spot to just sit, enjoy the view, eat a snack, and recover from the first half of the hike before getting ready to head back.